Affine Hecke algebras for classical p-adic groups

 In this paper we translate the (smooth, complex) representation theory of classical $p$-adic groups to affine Hecke algebras arising from Langlands parameters.
 This is part of a long-term program \cite{AMS1,AMS2,AMS3} that applies to all reductive $p$-adic groups and aims to establish instances of Langlands correspondences via Hecke algebras.
 The method has already proven successful for principal series representations of split groups \cite{ABPS3} and for unipotent representations \cite{SolUnip}.
 For classical groups, our Hecke algebra methods provide alternative proofs of many earlier results (e.g. the classification of discrete series representations) and install a framework in which one can easily establish many new results that involve categories of smooth representations. \\

 Let $F$ be any non-archimedean local field ($p$-adic or a local function field).
 We will consider classical $F$-groups in a broad sense, namely \begin{itemize} \item symplectic groups; \item (special) orthogonal groups associated to symmetric bilinear forms on a finite dimensional $F$-vector space $V$; \item general (s)pin groups associated to such bilinear forms; \item unitary groups associated to hermitian forms on vector spaces over a separable quadratic extension of $F$. \end{itemize} We stress that these groups do not have to be quasi-split, we allow pure inner forms.
 For $G = \SO (V)$ and $G = \GSpin (V)$ we write, respectively, $G^+ = \rO(V)$ and $G^+ = \GPin (V)$, otherwise $G^+ = G$.
-The main advantage of including general spin groups is that they provide information about all representations of spin groups, something which one cannot get from studying special orthogonal groups.
+An advantage of including general spin groups is that they provide information about all representations of spin groups, including those that do not factor through special orthogonal groups.